 The buildings are situated on a 160-acre tract approximately one and one-half miles east of downtown Enterprise at the intersection of Plaza Drive and the Boll Weevil Circle.
-Recreation facilities for softball, baseball, tennis, jogging, swimming, and volleyball have been developed for both College and community use.
+Recreation facilities for softball, baseball, jogging, and volleyball have been developed for both College and community use.

 Wallace Hall-WA (1966).
-The administration building is a two-story structure which houses the computer center, administrative offices, faculty offices, and classrooms for business education and computer science.
+The administration building is a two-story structure which houses the computer center, administrative offices, faculty offices, and classrooms for business education, computer science, and general education.
 The building is named in honor of Governor George C. Wallace.